Attractions

 Quick Facts

-Cost range: Budget EGP 200 to 400 per day including transport, food from local stalls, and incidentals.
-Mid-range with a private car from Cairo: EGP 1,200 to 2,000 including driver.
+Cost range: Budget EGP 200 to 400 per day including transport from Kafr el-Sheikh, food from local Delta restaurants, and any charitable donations at the shrine.

 ---